Xie Jin (mandarin): Biography

 The turning point in Xie's career came with the accession of the Yongle Emperor in the summer of 1402.
 He is believed to have authored the proclamation announcing the Yongle Emperor's accession to the throne, which helped him gain favor with the new ruler.
 In August 1402, the Yongle Emperor appointed him as his grand secretary, making him the first of seven grand secretaries since the end of 1402.
 He was considered the most talented and influential among them.
 Within a few months, he went from being an insignificant official to one of the monarch's closest advisors.
 In addition to managing the regular administration, he also played a key role in promoting the Yongle Emperor's policies in education and culture.
 He was heavily involved in revising the Taizu Shilu (Veritable Records of Emperor Taizu, i.e. the Hongwu Emperor), which aimed to substantiate and justify the Yongle Emperor's claim to the throne.
 He also participated in the compilation of the Yongle Encyclopedia and, in 1404, along with his colleague Grand Secretary Huang Huai, he oversaw the official examinations in the capital (Nanjing).
 In May of the same year, he became the head of the Imperial University.

 In addition to his high political position, he also gained recognition as a poet and was considered a leading representative of the so-called "cabinet style poetry".
 His calligraphy was highly admired for its perfection, and he was also known for his expertise in genealogy and history.
 He was appreciated for his classic yet fresh literary style.

 In 1404, Xie strongly advocated for the appointment of the Emperor's eldest son, Zhu Gaochi, as the crown prince.
 As a result, the grand secretaries began working closely with the crown prince, while also facing animosity from the Emperor's second son, Zhu Gaoxu.
-In the spring of 1407, Zhu Gaoxu accused Xie of favoring Jiangxi natives in the examinations and because Xie also opposed the war in Vietnam, he was demoted (from the 5a to the 4b rank) and sent to Guangxi as an assistant to the head of a provincial administrative office.
-The following year, he was transferred even further south to Jiaozhi Province (conquered Đại Việt, present-day northern Vietnam).
+In the spring of 1407, Zhu Gaoxu accused Xie of favoring Jiangxi natives in the examinations and because Xie also opposed the war in Đại Việt (present-day northern Vietnam), he was demoted (from the 5a to the 4b rank) and sent to Guangxi as an assistant to the head of a provincial administrative office.
+The following year, he was transferred even further south to Jiaozhi Province (conquered Đại Việt).
 Xie returned to the capital three years later, in early 1411, where he was received by the crown prince while the Emperor was in the north.
 Zhu Gaoxu saw this reception as a violation of the rules and had Xie arrested in June 1411.
 His family were deported to Liaodong.
 He was murdered by Embroidered Uniform Guard in 1415.

 After the death of the Yongle Emperor, Xie was gradually rehabilitated.
 In 1424, his family was able to return from exile, and in 1436, they regained their confiscated property.
 In 1465, the Chenghua Emperor officially rehabilitated Xie, and in January 1591, the Wanli Emperor posthumously honored him with the name Wenyi as an expression of extraordinary recognition.